 The trope has found its way into the subject matter of several songs.
 While usually humorously applied, usually by a sober woman observing an intoxicated man approach his (usually ugly) target, it can have negative meaning as well.

 Completely unrelated to Goggles Do Nothing, which actually does something outside of aesthetic purposes, while this trope doesn't when sober.
 And not to be confused with Beer Googles, where you search the web while drunk.

-- One European beer add was from the point-of-view of a beer drinker looking at a dull-eyed, unimpressive-looking woman in a bar.
+- One European beer ad was from the point-of-view of a beer drinker looking at a dull-eyed, unimpressive-looking woman in a bar.
 His glass would come up every time he took a swig, obscuring his view of her, and each time it lowered she'd look Hotter and Sexier.
-Finally the glass lifts up and its empty, and she's suddenly back to her dull self.
+Finally, the glass lifts up and it's empty, and she's suddenly back to her dull self.
 The drinker quickly orders another one.

 - Slogan seen on a shot glass: "I hope you're still hot when I'm sober!"

 - This Corona beer ad takes the phrase literally.
 A man makes a pair if goggles out of the bottoms of Corona beer bottles (filled with beer).
 Every time he puts them on while looking at a woman, the woman appears to be shaking her breasts.

 - Coyote Ugly: Discussed when Lil explains the meaning of the bar's name to a patron.

 Lil: Did you ever wake up sober after a one night stand, and the person you're next to is layin' on your arm, and they're so ugly, you'd rather chew off your arm than risk waking 'em?
 That's coyote ugly.

 Girl: My God.
 But, why would you name your bar after somethin' like that?

 - Some Came Running: Bama has a rather unhealthy attitude towards women in bars.
 "I don't know what it is about them pigs, but they always look better at night."